College of Arts & Science & University Studies

 Building International Partnerships

 (Scott Glaser received a Bachelor of Arts degree in economics and French from Miami.
-He is VP-CFO of Lane Bryant and chair of the Arts & Science Alumni Advisory Board.
+He is VP-CFO of Lane Bryant and a member of the Arts & Science Alumni Advisory Board.
 In this video, Mr. Glaser talks about the value of Miami's study abroad opportunities in the current global environment.
 Mr. Glaser explains how the undergraduate college experience is unlike any other time in a person's life in a video on the College of Arts and Science website.)

 "My travels in high school were really my first time out of the country, and it was a really long leash, with a new host family and only one return trip home during that year.
 It really helped me understand that there are a lot of different points of view out there and how vast the cultural difference is—and that was Western Europe, which is actually, on a global basis, more similar to our lives here than a lot of other parts of the world.
 But even that was a tremendously impactful experience.

 "So, I came to Miami knowing that I wanted to repeat that experience at the college level and get the opportunity to travel overseas again.
 And, not only did I get to study economics over there, but medieval architecture.
 And, again, I got to go off my comfort zone a little bit, learn about other passions that I have, travel around Europe, try to figure out with three other students how to get back from Paris to Dijon after all the trains for the night had stopped—a lot of both intellectual and character-building experiences were a part of that.